Last Updated on April 20, 2023

-Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.
+Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, we’ll get a small commission, at no cost to you.

 Traces of human activity were found going back as far as the 16th century BC.
 The city reached its pinnacle during the Pre-Classic Era, from the 4th century BC to the 1ft century AD.
 Lamanai was occupied until the 20th century when archaeologists relocated the villagers to Indian Church.
 It’s one of the longest-occupied Maya cities, spanning over three millenniums.